Forensic Health Minor

 Application Criteria

 Students should not apply until they meet the minimum GPA and earned hour requirements.
-Those who do not meet the criteria will not be accepted into the minor; no exceptions will be made.
+Those not meeting the criteria will not be accepted into the minor; no exceptions will be made.

 Application Procedures